brucestull/examples/pipenv/create-empty-pipenv/notes/notes.md

         </details>

 1. Notes about the above `pip list` output:
-    * There are significantly fewer python packages installed in the virtual environment than those globally installed.
+    * There can be significantly fewer python packages installed in the virtual environment than those globally installed.
 This is expected.
 The reason we use a virtual environment is to ensure we only install the packages we need for the project.

+1. The `pipenv` virtual environment has been created for the project.
+You can add your code for your specific project and then run the code using the packages within the virtual environment.

 1. We will now use `pipenv install $PACKAGE_NAME` whenever we want to install another python package `$PACKAGE_NAME` in our virtual environment.

-1. Create your code and use `pipenv install $PACKAGE_NAME` to install any new package `$PACKAGE_NAME` you need in the future.
+    * It is advised to run the `pipenv` commands while current directory is the same directory as `Pipfile` and `Pipfile.lock`.
+    * The commands may work in other directories but the author of this document hasen't tested that yet.

-1. Whenever we open a new terminal where we want to use the virtual environment, we use `pipenv shell` to activate the virtual environment.
+1. Whenever we open a new terminal and we want to use the virtual environment:
+    1. Change directory into the directory which contains `Pipfile` and `Pipfile.lock`.
+    1. Use `pipenv shell` to activate the virtual environment.